 Model frequency

 These pupil projections are produced annually.
-However, they are based on ONS’s national population projections, which are produced once every two years.
+However, they are based on ONS’s national population projections, which are normally produced once every two years.

 In the years where there are no new ONS projections then the pupil projections are technically an update of the previous year’s projection, with an added year of actual data, rather than a new projection in their own right.

-2022 reporting year
+2024 reporting year

 Pupil counts for the historic years are derived from data collected via the School Census.